patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/alert-group/alert-group.md

 To implement an accessible PatternFly **alert group**:

-- Ensure the alert group exists in the DOM on page load for any alert(s) to be rendered inside of.
+- Ensure the alert group exists in the DOM on page load.

+For the PatternFly React library:

+- Pass in the `isLiveRegion` prop when intending or expecting to render alerts that will dynamically appear or update.

+For the HTML/CSS library:

-- Pass in the `isLiveRegion` prop (PatternFly React) or the `aria-live="polite"` attribute (HTML/CSS) when intending or expecting to render dynamic/toast alerts in response to a user action or when an asynchronous event is triggered.
+- Pass in the `aria-live="polite"` attribute when intending or expecting to render alerts that will dynamically appear or update.
-  - Alternatively, pass in `aria-live="assertive"` <b>only if</b> dynamic/toast alerts within the alert group require immediate attention, such as for time-sensitive or critical information.

 ## Testing